 How do we get an estimate?

-Call the office and talk to Elizabeth or email and we will schedule a convenient time for Mark or Wayne to come to your home.
+Call the office and talk to Elizabeth or email and we will schedule a convenient time for Wayne to come to your home.
 They will take measurements of the areas needing attention, show you pictures of completed projects similar to your own.
 They will thoroughly answer all of questions you may have.

 Who will move our furniture?